The association collects a registration fee for each sport played. What is this money being used for and what does this cover?

 Why does the association request early registration for sports?

 We ask this for a few reasons.
 The first is to get a handle on the number of children seeking participation in the sport so we can work with coaches and develop a plan to develop a program for our children.
-Another reason is to make sure we have uniforms for the children to wear for the season.
+As the largest school in the Diocese proper planning is essential for the efficient operation of our programs.
+Another reason is to make sure we have uniforms/equipment for the children/teams.
 With this move we will turn in a signed roster to the diocese stating the children associated with that particular team.
 If a child is not on the roster prior to turning in the forms, he/she will not be able to play on the diocesan team for that season.
 It will be critical to receive the registration forms and releases when we request them towards the end of the school year for next participation in next school year’s sports programs.

 If I pay online am I automatically registered?